-If you are working on Jython it is very possible you will come across an issue where you need some assistance to solve it (this happens to core developers all the time).
+If you are working on Python it is very possible you will come across an issue where you need some assistance to solve it (this happens to core developers all the time).

 Should you require help, there are a :ref:`variety of options available <communication>` to seek assistance.
 If the question involves process or tool usage then please check the rest of this guide first (especially the :ref:`FAQ`) as it should answer your question.

-If you are comfortable with IRC you can try asking on #jython (on the freenode network).
-Often there are experienced developers around, ranging from triagers to core developers, who can answer questions about developing for Jython, although it helps to be patient as it sometimes takes a little while for a question to get noticed.
+If you are comfortable with IRC you can try asking on #python-dev (on the freenode network).
+Typically there are a number of experienced developers, ranging from triagers to core developers, who can answer questions about developing for Python.
+Just remember that #python-dev is for questions involving the development of Python whereas #python is for questions concerning development with Python.

 File a Bug

-Further options for seeking assistance include the jython-users and jython-dev mailing lists.
-Jython-users contains discussion of the use of Jython in development.
-Jython-dev contains discussion of current Jython design issues, release mechanics, and maintenance of existing releases.
-Just remember that jython-dev is for questions involving the development of Jython whereas jython-users is for questions concerning development with Jython.
+Further options for seeking assistance include the python-ideas and python-dev mailing lists.
+Python-ideas contains discussion of speculative Python language ideas for possible inclusion into the language.
+If an idea gains traction it can then be discussed and honed to the point of becoming a solid proposal and presented on python-dev.
+Python-dev contains discussion of current Python design issues, release mechanics, and maintenance of existing releases.
+As with #python-dev, these mailing lists are for questions involving the development of Python, not for development with Python.

-If you are interested in improving Jython and contributing to its development, but don’t yet feel entirely comfortable with the public channels mentioned above, Python Mentors are here to help you.
-The Python Mentors list was originally created to help with CPython development, but since Jython shares most of the same infrastructure (Jython is hosted on python.org a Mercurial repository and a Roundup issue tracker) it is a good place to find help for Jython as well.
+If you are interested in improving Python and contributing to its development, but don’t yet feel entirely comfortable with the public channels mentioned above, Python Mentors are here to help you.
 Python is fortunate to have a community of volunteer core developers willing to mentor anyone wishing to contribute code, work on bug fixes or improve documentation.
 Everyone is welcomed and encouraged to contribute.